0mithun/campaign/README.md

 - Run `cp .env.example .env`
 - Run `php artisan key:generate`
 - Set your database configration to .env
-- If your machine don't have redis server install it.
-- set brodcast drive to redis
 - Run `php artisan migrate --seed`